 |minced ginger||2 tsp.|

-Fit Fit is a spicy Ethiopian flatbread dish which is so popular there, it is considered the country’s national dish.
+Fit Fit is a spicy Ethiopian flatbread dish that is so popular there, that it is considered the country’s national dish.
 Fit Fit is made from crumbled injera which is a type of African flatbread and seasoned with berbere spice blend; a key ingredient in African cuisine.
 This dish is traditionally eaten for breakfast.

 Directions for Preparing Fit Fit

-- Heat the canola oil in a pot on medium high heat.
+- Heat the canola oil in a pot on medium-high heat.

 - Add the onions and sauté until soft and translucent.